pkmedu/stata-complex-surveys/README.md

 # Stata-programs-cs
-The Stata programs (except those in the training folders) were written by Pradip Muhuri.
+The Stata programs (except those in the "Training*" and "*workshop folders") were written by Pradip Muhuri.